daluchiudechukwu/daluchiudechukwu/README.md

 ## Daluchi Udechukwu
-### Cloud Solutions Architect / DevOps Engineer
+### DevOps Engineer
 Hey there!
-I'm Daluchi, a solutions architect seeking to deliver exceptional solutions that align with business objectives.
-I have one year of experience architecting cloud solutions with AWS services.
+I'm Daluchi, a DevOps engineer seeking to deliver exceptional solutions that align with business objectives.
+I have one year of experience implementing cloud solutions with Azure and AWS services.
 I've been trained in thoroughly comprehending clients' challenges and implementing cloud technologies tailored to specific needs.
 Join me on GitHub where I share some of the projects I have worked on, insights and codes reflecting my contribution in the tech ecosystem.
 [LinkedIn](https://www.linkedin.com/in/daluchi-udechukwu/)
 <div id="badges">
     <a href="https://www.linkedin.com/in/daluchi-udechukwu/">